 This page contains a list of blogging resources I use for No Plate Like Home food blog.
 I have found these blogging resources to be helpful and trust worthy.
 If I haven’t listed a resource I currently use, I may not be happy with them or am still trying to understand their product and its benefits.

-Disclaimer: There may be affiliate links within this page and throughout my site.
-That means I will collect a commission if you make a purchase through the links.
+Disclaimer: This page and my website contains affiliate links.
+That means I will collect a small commission if you make a purchase through the links.
 I do NOT recommend products that I don’t trust.

 Before I begin, if you have not yet started a blog and are seriously thinking about it, read my 10 Good Reasons You Should NOT Start a Blog first!
 You’ll get my honest perspective on blogging and what bigger bloggers don’t want you to know.

 I happily use Siteground for my web hosting and am very pleased with their level of customer support.
 They have live chat sessions for customer support!
 You can get immediate answers to your questions and you will have questions, concerns and problems.
 My site also doesn’t go down.
 I don’t even think it’s ever been down.

 You can sign up for Siteground web hosting here.

 I’ve used WordPress since day one of starting this blog and have been very pleased with their customer support and quality software.
 I started with a free WordPress hosted blog using he premium package (which cost $99) and then moved to self hosting WordPress.org blog within my first 60 days of starting the blog.
 I used two free WordPress themes (Dyad and Olsen Light) at the beginning before purchasing a third-party theme.
 There are many great free WordPress themes but, make sure to research them first.
 I found this article about 65 Best Free WordPress Themes informative.

 I use Vault Press for daily back ups and security on the No Plate Like Home website.
 I chose Vault Press when I moved to self hosting as not to be required to do back ups myself.